-Mona Charen is a senior fellow at the Ethics and Public Policy Center.
+Mona Charen is a syndicated columnist and a senior fellow at the Ethics and Public Policy Center.

 Mona Charen is a syndicated columnist and political analyst living in the Washington, D.C. area.
 She is a Senior Fellow at the Ethics and Public Policy Institute.